hellenike/hellenike.github.io/docs/index.md

 ## Status

-Hellênikê is in early planning stages.
-We expect to publish early versions of our course material here in 2021 and 2022, and hope to pilot a full-year course using Hellênikê at Holy Cross in 2022-2023.
+The Hellênikê curriculum is being used in two sections of first-year Greek at the College of the Holy Cross in the 2022-2023 academic year. is in early planning stages.

 ## Links

 - the [textbook](https://hellenike.github.io/textbook/)
-- other course material
+- other course material:
+    - a [youtube channel](https://www.youtube.com/playlist?list=PLhhpSgbqjgokrwa4HmReaGEptvqURz6Ns) with short videos to accompany the textbook
 - curated texts